 Vehicles depreciation is usually written off on your tax return unless you can claim bonus depreciation or Section 179 – two options to fully write-off assets you purchase in the first year.

 Lawmakers were savvy enough to realize that business owners were getting massive write-offs for using their vehicles in their business.
-They passed the luxury automobile depreciation limits which create a ceiling on your annual depreciation expense on your vehicle.
-This includes bonus depreciation and section 179.
+They passed the luxury automobile depreciation limits under Section 280F which create a ceiling on your annual depreciation expense on your vehicle.
+This ceiling also applies to bonus depreciation and section 179.

 With this ceiling, your maximum first-year deduction of bonus depreciation is limited to $18,200.
 If you purchase a vehicle over 6,000 lbs, you can circumvent this ceiling and claim the full amount of bonus depreciation or section 179 on your vehicle.
 Note that you still need to apply the ratio of miles driven to determine your depreciation deduction.